keboola/developers-docs/extend/custom-science/index.md

 ### How to Create a Custom Science Extension

-As a developer, you need to implement the application logic in Python or R and store it in a git repository.
+As a developer, you need to implement the application logic in R, Python and PHP and store it in a git repository.
 The extension must adhere to our [Common Interface](/extend/common-interface/).
 We provide libraries to help you with that.
 Few additional language specific requirements may apply (e.g. an R extension must have a `main.R` file) - see the [detailed guide](/extend/custom-science/development/).